reaylabs/RLArduinoAnalog/README.md

 # RLArduinoAnalog
 Set of classes that add calibration, averaging, and code<->voltage functionality to the internal ADC and DAC.

-To install this library, download the latest released RLArduinoAnalog.zip file and move the decompressed folder to Documents/Arduino/libraries/.
+To install this library, download the latest released .zip file and move the decompressed folder to Documents/Arduino/libraries/.

 ## Class Summary
 Class RLArduinoAnalogBase